tedneward/NewardAssociatesWebsite/content/articles.md

 ### MSDN Magazine

 MSDN Magazine is *(sadly, was; MSDN Magazine shut down at the end of 2019)* the print periodical dedicated to the Microsoft technology sphere, stretching all the way back to its days as "Microsoft Systems Journal" (MSJ) back in the 90's.
-I wrote a number of feature pieces for them, currently writes a monthly column, and even served a stint as the Guest Editor-in-Chief for one issue.
+I wrote a number of feature pieces for them, currently writes a monthly column, and even served a stint as the Guest Editor-in-Chief for one issue. *(Most of these will redirect to their "archive" home still on the Microsoft web properties, but I can't say how long they will remain live.
+The Microsoft site itself marks them all with a disclaimer that they are not guaranteed to be accurate today, which in of itself tells you a little something about their age.
+Sigh.)*

 * All of my MSDN Magazine content, [via MSDN Search](https://learn.microsoft.com/en-us/search/?terms=Ted%20Neward&category=Documentation)
 * [Editor's Note: Flex Your Data](https://learn.microsoft.com/en-us/archive/msdn-magazine/2008/july/editor-s-note-flex-your-data): Written as a fill-in for a friend of mine who was Editor-in-Chief at the time